The best webcam for working from home in 2023

 -

-Below we've listed out some of the key factors to think about when selecting the best webcam:
+Here are some key factors to think about when choosing the best webcam.

 Resolution.
 While a resolution of 720p is basic high definition, if your laptop is a cheaper or older model you may well be surprised at the jump in quality.
 In any case, 720p is Standard HD, while 1080p is Full HD, and beyond that you're getting into 4K territory (see Best 4K webcams).
 While it might seem like a no-brainer that more resolution is better, in practice, you may find that your internet connection struggles to broadcast a 4K or even Full HD image without stuttering.
 Ideally, a webcam with multiple resolution options is the best buy.